One of the Few Female Occult Detectives

 “Wanted–An Explanation” is an anonymous novella that appeared in four weekly issues of Household Words during June of 1881.
-(This was a revival of a journal that Charles Dickens had edited in the 1850s.)
+(This journal was a revival of the one Charles Dickens had edited in the 1850s.)
 The work is an interesting one, and I was very excited as I began reading it.
 After all, it spotlights one of the rare female supernatural sleuths on my bibliography, Lady Julia Spinner.

-Serving as narrator, Lady Julia is an enjoyably crusty, no-nonsense woman who has never married and probably sees no reason why she would.
+Lady Julia is an enjoyably crusty, no-nonsense woman who has never married and probably sees no reason why she would.
 In some ways, she’s like my own ghost hunter, Vera Van Slyke.
 She becomes a bit snarky, though, when first hearing that a manor called Hunt House is haunted.
 You see, Lady Julia is a committed ghost hunter, but very much unlike Vera, she doesn’t believe in ghosts.
+Serving as narrator, she says:

 ‘I do not believe in their existence at all,’ I responded with sharpness.
 ‘I have been a hunter of ghosts all my life, and have never been able even to meet with a single person who has seen one.’